Skip to content

 What are the best musical instruments for left-handers?
+Left-handed guitars, reversed-keyboard pianos, mirrored violins, open-back drum kits, and adapted saxophones all suit left-handed players.

 Assessing left-handed guitars

-Exploring left-Handed pianos
+Exploring left-handed pianos

 Understanding left-handed violins